brenoAmodesto/aws_solutions_architect/EC2_Fundamentals/EC2_Instance_Storage/EBS_Encryption.md

         - Encrypt the EBS snpashot (using copy)
         - Create new ebs volume from the snapshot ( the volume will also be encrypted )
         - Now you can attach the encrypted volume to the original instance

+Steps to encrypt:
+    - Create an EBS snapshot of your EBS volume.
+    - Copy the snapshot and tick the option to encrypt the copied snapshot
+    - Then, use the encrypted snapshot to create a new EBS volume